 Word Frequency Searches and Concept Maps are best for initial brainstorming.
-As you refine potential themes, Mind Maps are helpful because you can convert them into Nodes.
+As you refine potential themes, Mind Maps are helpful because you can convert them into Codes.
 Project Maps are more relevant when you are nearing the end of the research process.
 A more detailed comparison between the different kinds of visual maps is set out in the Concept Maps section below.

 A Word Frequency Search identifies the most frequently occurring words across all or any of the text-readable documents in your NVivo project file.